Trump says he has commuted sentence of former Rep. George Santos | News Channel 3-12

 “George Santos was somewhat of a ‘rogue,’ but there are many rogues throughout our Country that aren’t forced to serve seven years in prison,” the president wrote on Truth Social.

 “George has been in solitary confinement for long stretches of time and, by all accounts, has been horribly mistreated.
 Therefore, I just signed a Commutation, releasing George Santos from prison, IMMEDIATELY.
-Good luck George, have a great life,” the president added.
+Good luck George, have a great life,” Trump added.

 Trump’s commutation comes just months after Santos, 37, surrendered on July 25 to serve 87 months in prison.